ox-lang/ox/doc/evaluation.md

 initialized cannot be truly empty as the machinery for requiring other dependencies from other namespaces must be loaded "magically".
-This means that all user namespaces must being "empty" with the language core as a dependency and the "ns" form of the language core mapped into the "current" namespace.
+This means that all user namespaces must being "empty" with the language core as a dependency and the `ns` form of the language core mapped into the "current" namespace.

 ## Oxlang - Macros